Aquanty/rtd-hgs/docs/source/index.rst

    *prefix*\ ``.ascii_nprop.``\ *description* that contains the initial water depth [L] data.

-This command assumes that the surface flow domain covers the entire top of the 3-D domain and contains :math:`N` nodes, where :math:`N` is the number of nodes in the 2-D slice.
-All surface flow domain nodes (see Section :ref:`sec:modify_material` ) are assigned an initial water depth value that is read from a free-format ASCII file.
+| This command assumes that the surface flow domain covers the entire
+  top of the 3-D domain and contains :math:`N` nodes, where :math:`N` is the number of nodes in the 2-D slice.
+All surface flow domain nodes (see Section :ref:
+| ) are assigned an initial water depth value that is read from a
+  free-format ASCII file.
 The depth values must be listed in the file in order from node 1 to node :math:`N`.

 --------------